sdsten/MLU-Mathe180_public/README.md

 # README

-Random personal content collection related to my university studies, that's meant to be public for one reason or another.
+Random personal content collection related to my university studies, that might be useful one way or another for my fellow co-students to have access to.
 [Not useful for the general public though.]

-Everything in here is by default open source via MIT License, EXCEPT when explicitly  stated otherwise in the individual files.

 MLU-ID: aqvnp / 205 233 155<br>
 Contact: sdstenerud@gmail.com